 Thankfully, this part of Tuscany escaped the crowds.
 Casa Pavone is a delightful and well restored, early 15th century farmhouse overlooking some of the most breathtaking scenery in all of Tuscany - the verdant Val d'Orcia valley.

 The views from inside are equally spectacular.
 A glass walled living room facing olive groves and rolling hills offers a living canvas of Tuscany that is constantly transformed by the passing sun and changing seasons.
 French doors from every ground floor room open to the outside with the kitchen opening to a furnished patio with endless views over the undulating beauty of the valley.
 Those coming in May, June or late fall get to experience this vast landscape covered in vivid shades of emerald green.
 The extensive grounds offer a pool, a pay-per-use sauna beside the pool and a wood-fired BBQ and pizza oven.
 Friends and family gatherings are further enhanced by a traditional Tuscan dinner, a barbecue, a pizza night or a cooking class that may be requested at the time of booking.

 Casa Pavone was once part of a monastic farming estate doubling as a medieval inn for pilgrims and knights traveling the Via Francigena, a route that connected Canterbury, England to the Vatican.
 The present owners did a commendable job in restoring and preserving this villa's authenticity.
 The original stone walls, thick wood beamed ceilings, terracotta floors and brick archways artfully adorn this spacious home.
-The dining room, living rooms and each bedroom have at least one screened window, and every bathroom has a heated towel rack.
+All of the windows have screens, and every bathroom has a heated towel rack.